simeydotme/hover-tilt/CONTRIBUTING.md

 Thank you for your interest in contributing to Svelte Hover Tilt!
 This document provides guidelines and instructions for contributing.

+## Code of Conduct

+Please be respectful and considerate of others.
+Comunication should be friendly, constructive and reasonable.
+Any form of discrimination will not be tolerated.

+## Check first!

+Before you start any work, please head to the issues page and check if the feature you want to add is already being worked on or if there is an open issue for it.

+If there is no issue for it, please open an issue/discussion to discuss the feature you want to add.
+This is for your own benefit so that you are not spending effort on something that might not be in line with the project's goals.

 ## Development Setup

 This is a monorepo using pnpm workspaces.
 Follow these steps to get started: